Sagelt/beyond/text/rules.md

 get a total.
 Each move may be different, but in general:

 * A 10+ means it goes as well as could be hoped for.
-* A 7-9 means a compromise or worst outcome.
+* A 7-9 means a compromise or worse outcome.
 You may do what you set out to but with a complication or achieve something less than what you intended.
 * A 6- means the GM says what happens (and you probably won't like it).